EcoG-io/pyslac/README.md

 That task includes calls to two stub methods `notify_matching_ongoing` and `notify_matching_failed`, which can be used by the end user to notify other services of the current SLAC matching state ("ongoing" or "failed").
-This can be useful for the use case defined in ISO 15118-3, section 7, where different strategies need be carried on, depending on if SLAC matching has started after or before EIM authentication was completed.
+This can be useful for the use case defined in ISO 15118-3, section 7, where different strategies need to be carried on, depending on if SLAC matching has started after or before EIM authentication was completed.